Sunak announces UK growth upgrade, pledges to control inflation - Up News Info

 Article content

-The economy was expected to regain its pre-pandemic size at the turn of the year, compared with March’s forecast of the second quarter of 2022.
+The higher growth forecast for 2021 meant the economy was expected to regain its pre-pandemic size at the turn of the year, not in the second quarter of 2022 as predicted in March although it was still later than in other countries.

-The OBR reduced its forecast for long-term “scarring” of the economy to 2% from a previous estimate of 3%.
+It also meant Sunak – who racked up the biggest ever peacetime budget deficit to combat the coronavirus – would be able to borrow less than previously expected.

+The OBR projected the budget deficit for the ongoing 2021/22 financial year would be equivalent to 7.9% of economic output – down from its previous forecast of 10.3% and almost half the size of last year’s historic shortfall.

 Sunak acknowledged the risks posed by rising inflation, much of which he blamed on problems in the global economy.